shefcodefirstgirls/2018-python-team-i-project/README.md

-# #ShefCodeFirst Flask (Python) Live Demo
+# #ShefCodeFirst Python Flask app starting point
-A demo repository made and coded live during #ShefCodeFirst's Advance Python course sessions.

-The repository also shows where files and folders should go in the Git repo in a typical Flask app.
+A minimal repository containing the core files and folder structure that can be used as a starting point for students looking to build and deploy their app for their final course project.